georgia-tech-db/evadb/docs/source/reference/io.rst

 ----------------
 columns (*List[str]*): list of strings that represent the expected column names in the pandas dataframe that is returned from the UDF.

 column_types (*NdArrayType*): expected datatype of the column in the pandas dataframe returned from the UDF.
-The NdArrayType class is inherited from eva.catalog.catalog_type.
+The NdArrayType class is inherited from evadb.catalog.catalog_type.

 column_shapes (*List[tuples]*): list of tuples that represent the expected shapes of columns in the pandas dataframe returned from the UDF.